-Rights of young people in care
+What are the rights of young people in care?

-Read all about your rights in care
+Read all about the laws that specify the rights of young people in care

 Children and young people in care are entitled to the same rights as all other children and young people.
 There are various acts and laws that specify what these rights are.
 SpunOut details these below.

 If parents cannot provide for their children for physical or moral reasons, the State must "endeavour to supply the place of the parents, but always with due regard for the natural and imprescriptible rights [rights that can't be taken away] of the child."

 In 2012 the Irish public voted yes to the Children's Rights Referendum and agreed to change this wording slightly.
 The Thirty-First Amendment of the Constitution (Children) Act 2012 was signed into law 28th April, 2015.

 - Every homeless child has a right to be sheltered.

 - No child can be taken into care if their parents can prove they can provide adequate physical, emotional and mental care.

 - The Health Board has a duty of care to look after a child/young person until the person is 18.
 Up until a person reaches 21, the Board may assist him/her until he/she is 21 years of age.
 This assistance can take the form of helping with the cost of education, accommodation, training or securing employment.